learn-co-curriculum/phase-1-using-fetch/README.md

 When it comes to making engaging web sites, we often find ourselves needing to send a lot of data (text, images, media, etc.) so that the page is exciting.

-**But** browsers won't show anything until they've processed all the of that data.
+**But** browsers won't show anything until they've processed all of that data.
 As a result, they show nothing.
 The screen stays blank and users experience "waiting."